Home ยป home improvement ยป 11 Steps To Prepare A Room For Painting

 hole in wall to be patched before painting

-And it left a great big hole in the wall.
-I’ll share how we covered the hole in a later post.
+It also left a huge hole in the wall.
+In a later post, Iโ€™ll share how we covered the hole.

 5. Patch holes in walls and ceiling before painting.

-Using a tube or tub of patch filler or putty fill the nail holes and screw holes with a putty knife or your finger.
-It’s easier to smooth filler with a putty knife.
+Purchase a tube or tub of patch filler at your local hardware store and putty or fill the nail holes and screw holes using a putty knife or your finger.
+Itโ€™s easier to smooth the filler with a putty knife.

 3M patch plus primer for wall repairs when prepping a bedroom for painting

 There are all kinds of products you can use for this job.
+I like the patch filler because it is soft and easier to work with.

 small sheetrock tear on the ceiling to repair before painting